How to Secure Internal Applications while Maintaining Accessibility

 Additionally, anytime someone accesses production manually, they should be monitored by a another person who is able to identify mistakes or potentially purposeful changes that can introduce security risks.
 Access to production should be revoked from any engineers as soon as the required manual changes have been made and deemed successful.

 Secure Internal Applications with Static code Analysis

 As part of a continuous integration pipeline, static code analysis should be used to detect common coding practices that can lead to hard-to-detect programming patterns which can allow for vulnerabilities.
 Cloud services like SonarQube can be used to detect these sort of programming practices early in the lifecycle, allowing developers to respond to automated feedback, and if implemented correctly, will automatically prevent potentially vulnerable code from making it to the production environment.
 Thus, the CI/CD pipeline should be configured with automatic gate checks that will prevent pull requests containing known vulnerabilities from being merged into the main branch at all, thus helping the team avoid common mistakes which would allow new security exploits to occur as the software changes over time.

 The entire development & operations team should be trained regularly on security best practices and the latest threats.
 This training should also come with project time to implement what they learn along the way.
 Prioritize any tasks identified which would improve the security of the deployment infrastructure and the underlying software solutions.
-Security Architects should be helping the team identify and prioritize the biggest risks first and finding a way to balance that time with on-going feature changes.
+Security Architects should help the team identify and prioritize the biggest risks first, balancing that time with ongoing feature changes.

 Platform and Operating System Updates